lesamouraipourpre/Commedagh_CircuitPython_pypi-version-testing/README.rst

 Installing from PyPI
 =====================
-.. note:: This library is not available on PyPI yet.
-Install documentation is included as a standard element.
-Stay tuned for PyPI availability!

-.. todo:: Remove the above note if PyPI version is/will be available at time of release.

 On supported GNU/Linux systems like the Raspberry Pi, you can install the driver locally `from PyPI <https://pypi.org/project/commedagh-circuitpython-pypi-version-testing/>`_.